Hydramata/hydramaton/README.md

 ## Proposed Hydramata Components

 * Hydramata::Core - Responsible for providing common functionality shared by Hydramata components.
-* Hydramata::Layout - Stitches together a UI based on the exposed routes from the various Hydramata components
+* Hydramata::Layout - Stitches together a UI based on the exposed routes from the various Hydramata components.
 * Hydramata::Deposit - Responsible for preparing a deposit.
 Analogous to writing a book.
+* Hydramata::Institution - Responsible for Groups and Organizations; How people are organized.

+## Speculative Hydramata Components

 * Hydramata::Mediate - Responsible for mediating a deposit.
 Analogous to editing a book.
 * Hydramata::Ingest - Responsible for ingesting into the repository.
 Analogous to printing the book.